LEARNAcademy/Instructor-Handbook/README.md

 Here is an example of a lesson plan doc: [ Bravo 2020 Lesson Plans](https://docs.google.com/spreadsheets/d/1iCuFcBFi3l4SkKj4hdrlp8_jJF6f7445rL5oaoOcFUI/edit#gid=290937798)

 Lesson planning happens once a week on Fridays in the Instructor meeting.
 This is tracked on a Google spreadsheet.
-A lesson plan doc is typically created in the LearnAcademy Google Drive for a cohort a few weeks before it starts.
+A lesson plan doc is typically created in the Learn Academy Google Drive for a cohort a few weeks before it starts.

 ## Classroom Facilitation